-I totally knew all that, and I totally think about baba ghanoush kind of a weird amount.
+I totally knew all that, and I totally think about baba ganoush kind of a weird amount.
 Still, I hadn’t thought to make it in quite a while, until I saw this post from Marc at No Recipes and simply couldn’t rest until I made it.
 And ate it all in one day.
 Daddy, why is mommy passed out on the dining room floor with a big smile on her face?
-Baba ghanoush, girls.
-Baba ghanoush.
+Baba ganoush, girls.
+Baba ganoush.

 - 1/3 cup tahini

 - Juice of one lemon